[ Skip to main content ]

 4. It’s really important to recognise when things aren’t particularly bad or good but just trucking along nicely.
 Notice the ordinary.

 5. Life is not a party all of the time nor should it be.
-Parites and energetic times are great, but we need the quiet times in between as well.
+Parites and energetic times are great, but most of life is hugely mundane and busy and routine and we need quiet times to help recharge from that.

 6. Uplifting music can brighten any day.
 Remember to play it when you’re feeling stuck, bonus points if you do a kitchen boogie!

 7. Speaking of moving your body, it’s vital.
-If I let too many days go when I’m doing nothing but sitting around I feel blah.
+I still struggle with this as I tend to want to sit and lie around.
+I LOVE lying on the sofa or my bed drinking tea and watching tele, but if I let too many days go when I’m doing nothing but lying around I feel blah.
 Pick your movement – gentle, vigorous, slow, fast, indoors, outdoors, whatever you like.
-It helps.
+It really does make a difference to your mental health.

 10. Owning a dog changes your life for the better in numerous ways.
 I’m sure cats to the same thing.
 Pets are good for humans.